Rebel Yell (song): Reception

 In 1984, music magazine Cash Box wrote that the song "combines the tough swagger and high-powered drive of 'White Wedding' with the decadent dance focus of 'Dancing With Myself.

+“Rebel Yell” also garnered Idol his first Grammy nomination for Best Male Rock Vocal Performance at the 27th Annual Grammy Awards.

 The song was also adopted by English Association football club Worthing FC as an official anthem.
 Idol went to secondary school in the town of Worthing, and with one of Worthing FC's nicknames also being "the Rebels", prompting the decision to affiliate.